ElementsProject/lightning/doc/lightningd-rpc.7.md

 part of the documentation for each command; the following types are referred to in addition to simple JSON types:

-* `hex`: an even-length string of hexidecimal digits.
+* `hex`: an even-length string of hexadecimal digits.
 * `hash`: a 64-character `hex` which is a sha256 hash.
 * `secret`: a 64-character `hex` which is a secret of some kind.
 * `u64`: a JSON number without decimal point in the range 0 to 18446744073709551615 inclusive.